mongodb-labs/drivers-atlas-testing/docs/source/installing-running-locally.rst

 configuration).

-``astrolabe`` also provides the ``--no-create`` flag which makes it skip cluster initialization.
-This flag may be used to further speed up the test runs, but it can only be used for scenarios where the cluster configuration does not change from the initial one (otherwise the test would start with the wrong configuration) and only after a previous run with ``--no-delete`` successfully created the cluster.
+``astrolabe`` also provides the ``--no-create`` flag which makes it skip cluster initialization if the cluster already exists.
+This flag may be used to further speed up the test runs, but it can only be used for scenarios where the cluster configuration does not change from the initial one (otherwise the test would start with the wrong configuration).
+Using ``--no-delete`` is recommended with ``--no-create``, otherwise each run will delete the cluster upon completion. **If the cluster exists but has the wrong configuration, ``astrolabe`` will use it as is and the results of the test may be incorrect.**

 Debugging